zebwoy/zebwoy/README.md

 # 👋 About Me

 Hi there!
-I'm **Ayman Shaikh**, a passionate Software Developer with a degree in Computer Science (Class of 2021).
-My journey into the world of technology began with a deep curiosity about how things work—and it’s only grown stronger ever since.
+I'm **Ayman Shaikh**, a passionate Software Developer with a degree in Computer Science (Class of 2016).
+My journey into the world of technology began with a deep curiosity about how things work and it’s only grown stronger ever since.

 ---

 ## 🌟 Professional Experience

 **💼 Current Role:** Software Developer

 **🎯 Responsibilities:**
 - Full Stack Development
 - L3 and Application Support